-DPS, Facilities Management, the Office of Residential Life, and Enterprise Risk Management and Compliance annually reviews the fire systems in the Carlisle campus residence halls and will make upgrades, repairs or revisions when problems are identified.
+DPS, Facilities Management, the Office of Residential and Enterprise Life, Management and Compliance annually reviews the fire systems in the Carlisle campus residence halls and will make upgrades, repairs or revisions when problems are identified.
 Program Directors at Bologna and Cameroon review the fire safety measures and systems in the student residential facilities on their campuses and make repairs or revisions when problems are identified.
+The College does not have any planned improvements in fire safety at this time.